Patricia Geadelmann papers

 The first series, Biographical Materials (1981-2006), contains resumes and newspaper clippings, which focus on Geadelmann's career as a physical educator and include an interview about her meeting with President Reagan in 1981.

-The second series, Thesis and Dissertation (1968-1988), contains Geadelmann's research notes and surveys concerning sex role stereotyping and gender equity in schools.
+The second series, Thesis and Dissertation (1968-1988), contains Geadelmann's research notes, surveys, and interviews concerning sex role stereotyping and gender equity in schools.
 Copies of her completed thesis and dissertation are included; "Sex Role Stereotyping in Attitudes of Elementary School Children Toward Participation in Sports Activities" (University of Iowa, 1974) and "Sex Equality in Physical Education Programs of Selected NCA Accredited Iowa High Schools" (University of North Carolina in Greensboro, 1978).

 The third series, Iowa Commission on the Status of Women (ICSW), (1965-1990) contains correspondence, meeting minutes and reports of the commission, appointed by Governor Robert D. Ray, to address the discrimination against women in practice and in the law, and to collect information on other groups and individuals concerned with improving the status of women.
 Included is a final report of the 1977-1978 Commission to Study Implementation of the Equal Rights Amendment.
 This series also contains correspondence, newspaper clippings and notes concerning President Reagan's Fifty States Project to identify and correct discriminatory state laws.
 A press release is included, of the remarks President Reagan made at the Fifty States project luncheon, in the White House, on October 7, 1981, which includes his views on the Equal Rights Amendment (ERA).
 The Fifty States Project reviewed the 1983 Iowa Code for sex discrimination and made 100 recommendations for changes in areas such as employment and child custody.
 Also in the series is a speech Geadelmann made as chair, at of the Thirteenth Annual Iowa Women's Hall of Fame ceremony in 1987.
 As well as presiding over the ceremony, Geadelmann was awarded the Cristine Wilson Medal.